cockpit-project/cockpit/doc/protocol.md

  * "directory": The directory to spawn the process in.
  * "err": If "spawn" is set, and "err" is set to "out", then stderr is included in the payload data.
+If "err" is set to "ignore" then, the stderr output will be discarded.
 If "pty" is set then stderr is always included.
  * "environ": This is a list of additional environment variables for the new spawned process.
 The variables are in the form of "NAME=VALUE".
 The default